eezstreet/SWATEliteForce/README.md

  - Fixed SEF bug: Magazine count display on equipment panels only showed 2 digits (so pepperball only displayed as "20")
  - Fixed SEF bug: A suspect or civilian who was cuffed and then reported, then incapacitated or killed, would count as "failed to report downed suspect" even though they were already reported.
  - Fixed SEF bug: Using the "say" command in the dedicated server or WebAdmin panel would crash the server
+ - Fixed SEF bug: Deleting a campaign wouldn't wipe its stats or permadeath status, so creating another one of the same name would result in bugs
  - Fixed TSS bug: Spoken lines by TOC on TSS missions would cut off if the player used the shout button
  - Fixed TSS bug: Some incorrect subtitles
  - Fixed TSS bug: Using the Bulgarian Drug Worker as a suspect in QMM will no longer cause sound bugs